isabelgormley/main/w1d4/lessons/github.md

 -----
 ### RECAP FOR CLASS

-• Pulling new updates that the instructors make from /gc-swim/main
+• Pulling new updates that the teacher makes from /gc-swim/main
 	- git pull upstream master

 • Pushing your new work to YOUR forked repo